Preparing for an Ayahuasca Ceremony

-Preparing for an Ayahuasca ceremony before attending a Retreat is very important.
+Understanding the Ayahuasca dietary restrictions before attending a retreat is of utmost importance.
 We want to show up as clean, ready vessels in order to meet the Spirit of Ayahuasca, so she can have the best impact on our healing process.

 Pork, red meat, fermented food, aged cheese, yogurt, alcohol, chocolate (in large amounts), and Peanuts (in large amounts).
-It’s also recommended to avoid salt, refined sugar, oily food, spicy food, dairy, and caffeine is also suggested under the Ayahuasca dietary restrictions.
+Moreover, avoiding salt, refined sugar, oily food, spicy food, dairy, and caffeine is also suggested under the Ayahuasca dietary restrictions.

-Any medications that contains MOA inhibitors are known to cause dangerous side effects in conjunction with ayahuasca.
-Medications that have an effect on the serotonin in the brain such as SSRIs (usually prescribed for antidepressant and treating anxiety) can cause serotonin toxicities and sometimes even death when mixed with Ayahuasca.
-For an extended list please review our terms and condition page.
-These medications must not be in use at least 2 weeks before attending an Ayahuasca ceremony at Vikara.
-People with heart conditions, epilepsy, diabetes, or hepatic conditions must first consult with us and provide more information about your health condition in order to determine if it is safe for you to participate.
+Any medications that contain MOA inhibitors are known to cause dangerous side effects in conjunction with ayahuasca.
+Medications that have an effect on the serotonin in the brain such as SSRIs (usually prescribed for antidepressants and treating anxiety) can cause serotonin toxicities and sometimes even death when mixed with Ayahuasca.
+For an extended list please review our terms and conditions page.
+These medications must not be in use for at least 2 weeks before attending Ayahuasca ceremonies at Vikara.
+People with heart conditions, epilepsy, diabetes, or hepatic conditions must first consult with us and provide more information about their health conditions in order to determine if it is safe for them to participate.
 For your own safety, if you have a heart condition or chronic high blood pressure we cannot allow you to participate in our plant medicine retreat.

 Marijuana is a healing plant.
 It takes lots of mental space.
 So does Ayahuasca.
-Smoking marijuana before Ayahausca ceremony is not advisable.
-It has the tendency to amplify the experience, but can create a foggy and uncomfortable experience.
+Smoking marijuana before the Ayahuasca ceremony is not advisable.
+It has the tendency to amplify the experience but can create a foggy and uncomfortable experience.
 Ayahuasca likes it when we give her our full attention.
-Yes there are certain other plants sometimes used in a “dieta” in Peru in conjunction with ayahuasca , but there is an intention behind it.
-Usually heavy users of marijuana, are not aware of why they are using it.
+Yes, there are certain other plants sometimes used in a “dieta” in Peru in conjunction with ayahuasca, but there is an intention behind it.
+Usually, heavy users of marijuana, are not aware of why they are using it.
 This can actually be an opportunity to understand your habits.

 Abstinence Before Ceremony